-This contribution also shows how an international regime can take on a life of its own.
+The thesis also showed how an international regime can take on a life of its own.
 Even though the framers of the American Convention opened legal pathways for the Court to take on a transformative role, their statements in 1969 and the general experience of the time, did not presage this type of role for human rights law or for the regional human rights court.
-For these reasons, the historical and intellectual context which gave rise to this new understanding of rights and of the judicial role is addressed.
+For these reasons, the historical and intellectual context which gave rise to this new understanding of rights and of the judicial role was addressed.

 Although transformative adjudication in the Americas has by and large been used to deepen democratization processes, strengthen the rule of law and protect the vulnerable; it continues to raise important legitimacy concerns.
-These shall be sketched out in terms that acknowledges the limits of dominant theories and hopefully contributes to the discussion on the proper role of courts, the limits of judicial authority, and the importance of rights in the specific context of the Global South.
+These were sketched out in terms that acknowledged the limits of dominant theories and hopefully contributed to the discussion on the proper role of courts, the limits of judicial authority, and the importance of rights in the specific context of the Global South.